ganast/tidybird/roadmap.md

 1. 5.0 Test thoroughly if everything works and release (without expert settings)
-    1. Moved folders not removed from MRM => remove folders in buttons that do not longer exist if we don't run over the folders but over the settings
     1. Check if we handled remarks in ATN reviews & github issues
     1. TODOs & FIXMEs
     1. Store release procedure